 Requirements: Teams complete the Project Outline template explaining their solution and submit their completed outline to the Resources Website.

-Further detail will be provided during the Communications Presentation.
+Further detail will be provided during the Public Speaking presentation.

 Outline: Even after all of the hard work in your written documents, it is important to be able to present your idea to stakeholders verbally.
-Teams are required to present a Pitch Deck presentation within a maximum of 90 seconds, using the provided template.
+Teams are required to present an Elevator pitch presentation within sixty (60) seconds, using the provided template.
 Teams should focus on sharing the work they have done and clearly present a resolved idea.

-Requirements: Teams record a 90 second pitch following the Task Outline template and submit the video/MP3 file to the Resources Website.
+Requirements: Teams record a 60 second pitch following the Task Outline template and submit the MP3 file to the Resources Website.

 If your team is having an issue, work through these three things;